-- re-engagement in work and everyday activities - development of self-management strategies so that the Client can manage their pain - preparation for a return to employment and/or everyday activities - improvement in their level of function and quality of life so they can return to independence - understanding their prescribed medication and how this helps to get the best outcome for them.
+- re-engagement in work and everyday activities - development of self-management strategies so that the Client can manage their pain - preparation for a return to employment and/or everyday activities - improvement in their level of function and quality of life so they can return to independence - understanding their prescribed medication and how this helps to get the best outcome for them

-The Supplier's Interdisciplinary Team will undertake a comprehensive assessment to determine the Client's goals, rehabilitation needs and identify any barriers that may impact on rehabilitation.
+The Supplier's Interdisciplinary Team will have a meeting to ensure it understands the diagnostic formulation and to develop, in consultation with the client, a Care Plan and goals.
+It will also undertake a comprehensive assessment to determine the Client's goals, rehabilitation needs and identify any barriers that may impact on rehabilitation.
 The assessment supports the development of the time-framed Client Care Plan that will address a Client's long-standing and complex pain needs.